bradhowes/AUv3Template/Shared/Support/README.md

 Collection of additional utilities that make life easier when working with AUv3 and Swift.

 - [AudioUnitHost](AudioUnitHost.swift) -- mimics a very minimal AUv3 host by instantiating the AUv3 plugin
   and showing its control view.
+It also provides a way to save and restore AUv3 state between app launches.

 - [Logging](Logging.swift) -- implements my own way of partitioning log statements